-Library catalogs associate books with particular subjects.
-While these designations are sometimes imperfect and never comprehensive, they do help you find relevant books and articles.
+Library catalogs associate books with particular subjects - think of these like tags that help you discover related and relevant books and articles.
+While these designations are sometimes imperfect and never comprehensive, they can be helpful for browsing and discovering new works.

-This guide includes research help with particular genocides.
-For subjects related to those events, see the individual cases.
+For subjects related to specific events, see the individual cases below.

 These are just a few of the historical newspapers and periodicals available online at IU.
 For a longer list of newspapers, see here.
 In addition to the databases below, you can find individual titles in IUCAT.
 Many are available only on microfilm or in print.